MichaelHirn/ts-template/README.md

 ## Usage

-### Install
+### Install (New Repository)

-Click on the green button above that says "Use this template".
+To use this template for a new repository, click on the green button above that says "Use this template".

 Complete the following todo list:

 1. [  ] create [personal access token](https://github.com/settings/tokens) (with `repo` scope) and provide as `GH_TOKEN` secret.

+### Install (Existing Repository)

+If you want to apply the files/structure to an already existing repository, follow the steps in the `Update` section below.

 ### Update